EGA-archive/beacon2-ri-tools/README.md

     $ carton exec -- ./beacon vcf -i input.vcf.gz # If using Carton

-_NB_: Use this command to parse ANSI colors from the log file.
+_NB_: If you don't want colors in the output use the flag `--no-color`.
+Use this command to parse ANSI colors from the log file.

     $ perl -pe 's/\x1b\[[0-9;]*[mG]//g'